-Attorneys within the firm assist physicians and professional corporations in numerous corporate matters including incorporation, shareholder agreements, employment arrangements and acquisitions.
-Physicians are also provided assistance in coping with prospective payment, billing and reimbursement from Blue Cross Blue Shield of Michigan, Medicare and Medicaid, medical office building matters, joint ventures, antitrust liability and credentialing and peer review issues.
+Varnum attorneys assist physicians and professional corporations in numerous corporate matters including incorporation, shareholder agreements, employment arrangements and acquisitions.
+Physicians are also provided assistance in coping with prospective payment, billing and reimbursement from Blue Cross Blue Shield of Michigan, Medicare and Medicaid, medical office building matters, joint ventures, antitrust liability, and credentialing and peer review issues.
 In addition, attention has been given to physician referral developments resulting from the Stark legislation.
-The firm's diverse practice has also provided physicians with assistance in intellectual property issues such a patents, trademarks and the development of new technologies.
+The firm's diverse practice has also provides physicians with assistance in intellectual property issues such a patents, trademarks and the development of new technologies.

 Health Care Privacy

-Attorneys in the firm are experienced in counseling health care providers and health plans in developing privacy policies and procedures to conform to the privacy rules required by the Health Insurance Portability and Accountability Act (HIPAA).
-This includes the review and preparation of business associate agreements and the drafting of notices of privacy practices.
-The firm's attorneys have given numerous presentations on HIPAA compliance and conducted client workshops to review procedural requirements under the Act.
+We are experienced in counseling health care providers in developing privacy policies and procedures to conform to the privacy rules required by the Health Insurance Portability and Accountability Act (HIPAA).
+This includes both the review and preparation of business associate agreements, and the drafting of notices of privacy practices.
+The firm's attorneys have given numerous presentations on HIPAA compliance and conducted client workshops to review procedural requirements under the act.

 Patient Care Issues

-Attorneys are involved frequently with critical care issues of informed consent, refusal to consent to treatment, advance patient directives, right to die, "no code" or "no CPR" orders, determination of brain death, patients' rights, patient transfer and guidelines on treatment of special patients.
-Attorneys within the firm have developed an expedited process to assist providers in guardianship proceedings in probate court.
+Our attorneys have developed an expedited process to assist providers in guardianship proceedings in probate court.
 Health care providers are also given assistance with respect to the release of confidential patient information, including medical records and mental health records.
-The firm is experienced in assisting health care providers in complying with increasing federal regulation such as the federal anti-dumping law and the new advance directive policy requirements.
+Varnum is skilled in assisting health care providers in complying with increasing federal regulation, such as the federal anti-dumping law and the new advance directive policy requirements.

 Quality Assurance, Insurance and Risk Management

-As general or special counsel, attorneys in the firm have advised health care providers in legal issues arising out of quality assurance and risk management programs and have given advice in connection with professional liability insurance coverage, the adequacy of directors' and officers' liability insurance coverage and related issues.
+As general or special counsel, we have advised health care providers on legal issues arising out of quality assurance and risk management programs.
+Varnum has also advised clients in connection with professional liability insurance coverage, adequacy of directors' and officers' liability insurance coverage. and related issues.